Abdullah-Alo/contagion-sim/README.md

 ## Author

-Abdullah — B.S.
+Abdullah - B.S.
 Information Assurance and Cyber Defense, Eastern Michigan University (Summa Cum Laude, 2026).
 Built as a portfolio project exploring the intersection of network security and computational epidemiology.

+## Licensing

+This project is dual-licensed:
+* **Open Source:** Licensed under the [GNU GPLv3](LICENSE).
+* **Commercial:** Commercial use, integration into closed-source applications, or deployment without sharing your own source code requires a separate proprietary license.

+For commercial licensing inquiries, please contact: **abdullah1alobaidi@gmail.com**.